Last Updated on June 24, 2021 by Amy Geldean

 The global wine market is experiencing significant growth.
 It is projected to be worth more than $200 billion in 2025.
 The vintners who supply wine to the public can’t do it on their own.
 They rely on a network of suppliers who help them age, bottle, and distribute their wines.

-If you want to be a trusted supplier (and take advantage of this growing market), you need to understand how to reach winemakers.
+If you want to be a trusted supplier (and take advantage of this growing market), you need to understand how to reach winemakers, which is where the wine marketing guide comes into play.
 You need to reassure them that your products and services represent the solutions they need as they continue to grow.

 In this short guide, you’re going to learn how to specialize your marketing efforts to attract and serve wineries.
 Whether you supply barrels, bottles, corks, or the equipment they need to produce at scale, the following tips will help you reach your target audience: